Domestic Girlfriend: Manga

-Kodansha USA published the English-language translation of the manga via digital download.

-Related media
+In North America, the manga was licensed for English digital release by Kodansha USA in 2017.

 Web video

 A web video was released in May 2016 on YouTube, coinciding with the publication of the manga's ninth volume.
-Meant to be a "demo type love simulation drama", the video allows the viewer to interactively influence the story by choosing between clicking two annotations that lead to separate videos.
-The video stars Anna Konno as Hina and Hanami Natsume as Rui.
+Meant to be a "demo type love simulation drama", the video allowed the viewer to interactively influence the story by choosing between clicking two annotations that lead to separate videos.
+The video starred Anna Konno as Hina and Hanami Natsume as Rui.

 Anime

 An anime television series adaptation was announced on July 12, 2018.
 The series is directed by Shōta Ihata and written by Tatsuya Takahashi, with animation by studio Diomedéa.
 Naomi Ide provides the series' character designs.
 The anime aired from January 12 to March 30, 2019, and was broadcast on the Animeism programming block on MBS, TBS, and BS-TBS.
 The opening theme is "Kawaki wo Ameku" (カワキヲアメク) by Minami, and the ending theme is "Wagamama" (わがまま) by Alisa Takigawa.
 The series simulcast in Australia and New Zealand on AnimeLab.
 Sentai Filmworks acquired the distribution rights for the series in North America, the UK & Ireland, Australasia, South Africa, and other territories, and simulcast the series on select platforms.
-HIDIVE announced that they will produce an English dub of the anime series.
+Hidive announced that they will produce an English dub of the anime series.
 MVM Entertainment have acquired the distribution rights via Sentai Filmworks for the United Kingdom and Ireland.

+Episodes

 Reception

-As of April 2020, the manga had over 3 million copies in circulation.
+By April 2020, the manga had over three million copies in circulation.
 The first volume was reviewed in Anime News Network by three reviewers.
-Nik Freeman felt that the manga's step-sibling love triangle was a contrivance and that the sexual elements were a waste of Sasuga's talents, but complimented the drama and comedy, along with the characterization.
+Nik Freeman felt that the manga's stepsibling love triangle was a contrivance and that the sexual elements were a waste of Sasuga's talents, but complimented the drama and comedy, along with the characterization.
 Rebecca Silverman called the manga's setup a more mature Marmalade Boy, but said that the manga is less melodramatic due to Natsuo being more grounded and sensitive.
-Amy McNulty noted the manga's extra layers of reality and melodrama, finding Rui to be the most memorable character while Natsuo is still realistic, concluding that the manga has a more honest setup of its tropes.
+Amy McNulty noted the manga's extra layers of reality and melodrama, finding Hina to be a multifaceted character and Rui to be the most relatable character while Natsuo is still realistic, concluding that the manga has a more honest setup of its tropes.